cesargb/laravel-update/README.md

 # Recieve notifications when laravel has pending updates or updates them.

-This package allows you schedule to receive notifications when you have pending updates in Laravel.
+This package allows receive notifications when you have pending updates in Laravel.

 Optionally you can schedule the update of the packages.